jwestfall69/mad/machine/crime_fighters/README.md

 number.

 The color palette is the one the game uses for the player.
-So the colors for the player should be correct, but maybe complete wrong for other sprites.
+So the colors for the player should be correct, but maybe completely wrong for other sprites.

 ## MAME vs Hardware
 Nothing that required a MAME specific build